candiesdoodle/gemini-alexa/README.md

 - **Asynchronous Architecture**: An SQS queue and a worker Lambda prevent the skill from timing out while waiting for long-running AI responses.
 - **Built-in Commands**: Includes logic for handling commands like "help" and retrieving the last response if the user had to wait.

+## Credits

+This project was inspired by the work of [jackmcguire1/alexa-chatgpt](https://github.com/jackmcguire1/alexa-chatgpt), especially for the use of queues.

 ## How to Use

 You can start the skill by saying, "Alexa, open google gemini."
 The invocation name ("google gemini") is defined in `skill.json` and can be customized in the Alexa Developer Console.